 Cardiogenic shock occurs when the heart is unable to pump enough blood to meet the needs of the body.
-Often, cardiogenic occurs due to severe heart attack, but it can also occur after heart surgery, in patients with chronic heart failure or with a severe heart disease such as cardiomyopathy.
+Often, cardiogenic occurs due to severe heart attack, but it can also occur after heart surgery, in patients with chronic heart congestive failure or with a severe heart disease such as cardiomyopathy.
 It can result in renal failure, respiratory failure and death.

 Given the seriousness of this condition, our team will work to diagnose and treat cardiogenic shock as quickly as possible.
 Many tests can be used to confirm diagnosis, starting with blood pressure measurement (patients with cardiogenic shock have very low blood pressure).
 Other tests may include blood tests, chest x-rays, echocardiograms and cardiac catheterizations.

 Learn more our advanced cardiovascular diagnostic tests.

 The goal of treatment for cardiogenic shock is to restore blood pressure and heart function as quickly as possible to minimize the damage to the patient’s heart and other organs.
 Treatments often may begin in an emergency setting, with oxygen assistance and IV fluids to increase blood pressure or heart function.